enspiral/handbook/ambassadors.md

 # Ambassadors

-The Ambassadors are a working group in Enspiral who focus on outreach and connecting with other organisations.
+The Ambassadors are a working group in Enspiral focused on outreach and connecting with other organisations.

 ##Working with Ambassadors
 ### Why do the Ambassadors exist?